 Are you trying to compare the differences between a software development company vs. a marketing agency?
-In this blog post and video, we'll explore why each of these professional services businesses have some unique attributes, even though there can be some overlap
+In this blog post and video, we'll explore why each of these professional services businesses has some unique attributes, even though there can be some overlap

 In this video, we're going to look at -- compare and contrast -- the differences between these two sometimes, similarly-perceived types of professional services businesses.

 Software development companies focus on UI UX design to improve the customer experience.

 And marketing agencies focus on implementing full-funnel marketing technology and sales technology.